Return-To-The-Roots/s25client/RTTR/texte/readme.txt

   1. Create a game

-    A singleplayer mode is not available yet, but you can play on your own by doing this:
+    There is a Singleplayer- and a Multiplayer-Modus which can be found in the main menu.
+You can also play alone in the Multiplayer-Modus:

     1. Choose "Multiplayer"
     2. "Direct IP"